migfernandes01/lyric-searcher/README.md

 # Lyrics Searcher

-Web app that finds your favorite songs lyrics!
+Web app that finds your favorite song lyrics!

 Created using HTML, CSS (Bootstrap) and JavaScrip using the [lyrics.ovh API](https://lyricsovh.docs.apiary.io/#?ref=apilist.fun)